fabiolimace/apkm/README.md

 CREATE TABLE link_ (
     orig_ TEXT, -- UUIDv8 of the origin file
     dest_ TEXT, -- UUIDv8 of the destination file
-    href_ TEXT, -- Link destination as in the text type_ TEXT NOT NULL, -- Link type: Internal (I), External (E) brok_ INTEGER DEFAULT 0, -- Broken link: unknown (0), broken (1) CHECK (type_ IN ('I', 'E')),
+    href_ TEXT NOT NULL, -- Link destination as in the text type_ TEXT NOT NULL, -- Link type: Internal (I), External (E) brok_ INTEGER DEFAULT 0, -- Broken link: unknown (0), broken (1) CHECK (type_ IN ('I', 'E')),